Skip to content

 1Rtotal=1R1+1R2+1R3+1R4\frac{1}{R_{\text{total}}} = \frac{1}{R_1} + \frac{1}{R_2} + \frac{1}{R_3} + \frac{1}{R_4}

-Capacitors flip the relationship — they add directly in parallel and reciprocally in series:
+Capacitors flip the relationship — they're the weird cousin at the family reunion.
+They add directly when in parallel and reciprocally in series: Parallel:

 Ctotal=C1+C2+C3+C4C_{\text{total}} = C_1 + C_2 + C_3 + C_4